Unlawful Price Discrimination:

 I hope that this article is useful to those who are interested in this topic.
 For your immediate reference, you will find below the key statutory provisions of the Robinson-Patman Act, which is the federal law that governs unlawful price discrimination.

-The Robinson-Patman Act of 1936 sets forth a series of antitrust statutes that are codified at 15 U.S.C. §§13 et seq.
-Here are the key excerpts, quoted verbatim:
+The Robinson-Patman Act of 1936 established the current federal offense of unlawful price discrimination.
+This Act modified the Clayton Act and is codified at 15 U.S.C. §§13 et seq.
+Here are its key excerpts, quoted verbatim:

 15 U.S.C. §13(a): Price; selection of customers